pflanze/chjize/README.md

 # Chjize

-Mod a bare-bones (e.g. debootstrap) Debian install into one that I like.
-Also partially works on Cygwin (at least the chj-perllib target does).
+This changes a pristine Debian (or possibly Ubuntu or Cygwin (at least the chj-perllib target works)) install in ways that I like, including software installs and configuration modifications.

-## How?
+## How to use

     sudo su -
     apt-get update